nationalparkservice/QC-tips-and-tricks/2_select/2_select_reduce.md

 # 2_2_natural_groups

-One way to break a big dataset down into smaller datasets is to form natural groups with the data.
-In the flights data, we can see three natural groups that include (1) all the date/time measures, 2) the flight information, which we can view as arrivals, departures, or as flight events data and 3) additional information like tailnum and distance between destination and origin.
+In the flights data, we can see three natural groups in the dataset: (1) the date/time columns, 2) the flight information and 3) additional information like tailnum and distance.
+Flight information can be further organized by arrivals, departures or as complete events data for each flight.

 Let's start by selecting these groups.